carissaallen/aws/notes/cloud-computing/cloud-concepts.md

 - S3 scales to meet your demand; useful for a large number of requests

 ## CloudFront
-- A content delivery network (CDN) is a system of distributed servers (network) that deliver webpages and other web content to a user based on teh geographic locations of the user, the origin of the webpage, and a content delivery server.
+A Content Delivery Network (CDN) is a system of distributed servers that deliver webpages and other web content to a user based on the geographic locations of the user, the origin of the webpage, and a content delivery server.

 ### Terminology
-- Edge Location: the location where content will be cached (more of these than there are regions).
-This is separate to an AWS Region/AZ.
+- **Edge Location**: the location where content will be cached (there more of these than there are AZs or regions).
 You can read and write to Edge Locations.
-- Origin: the origin of all the files that the CDN will distribute.
-This can be an S3 Bucket, an EC2 instance, an Elastic Load Balancer, or Route53.
+- **Origin**: the origin of all the files that the CDN will distribute.
+This can be an S3 Bucket, an EC2 Instance, an Elastic Load Balancer, or Route53.
-- Distribution: this is the name given the CDN which consists of a collection of Edge Locations.
+- **Distribution**: this is the name given the CDN which consists of a collection of Edge Locations.
 	- Web Distribution (typically used for websites)
 	- RTMP (used for media streaming)
-- TTL: Objects are cached for the life of TTL (Time To Live) in seconds.
+- **TTL (Time To Live)**: Time (in seconds) in which the Objects are cached for.

+You can clear your cached objects, but you will be charged for doing that.

+_Example:_
-Example: we have our origin in London (this is our S3 bucket containing our files).
+We have our origin in London (this is our S3 bucket containing our files).
 The users query the file (do you [Edge Location] have a copy of this file?).
 The Edge Location will not have the file upon this first query, and there will be added latency for this user.
 The Edge Location will connect to the origin and download the file, then stream it to the user.
-When the second user queries the same file; that file is already cached at the Edge Location, so the second user doesn't have to download it from the origin.
+When the second user queries the same file, that file is already cached at the Edge Location, so the second user doesn't have to download it from the origin.
 They can get it from an Edge Location nearest them.

-You can clear your cached objects, but you will be charged for doing that.

-## EC2: Elastic Compute Cloud
+## EC2 (Elastic Compute Cloud)
 A virtual server (or servers) in the cloud.
 	- Reduces the time to obtain and boot new server instances to minutes, allowing you to quickly scale capacity (up and down) as your computing requirements change